 Joonas Henttala is an experienced and talented rider who displays his strengths on the climbs and flats.
-Now in his sixth professional season, the all-rounder grew up in an athletic family in a small village in Finland.
+Now in his seventh professional season, the all-rounder grew up in an athletic family in a small village in Finland.
 Henttala earned his first professional podium in 2014 when he sprinted to second place from a two-man break at the Finnish National Road Race Championship.
 In 2016, Henttala took seventh on Stage 1 of Brazil’s Volta Ciclística Internacional do Rio Grande do Sul.
 Additional career highlights include ninth on Stage 2 of the Tour de Filipinas (2015) and finishing just off the podium in fourth place at the 2017 Finnish National Road Race Championship.

 At the age of 10, Henttala had just begun racing when he started exhibiting typical diabetes symptoms.
 His father, who also has type 1 diabetes, immediately noticed the signs.
 Thanks to Henttala’s familiarity with diabetes and his father’s athletic lifestyle, he resumed playing sports immediately following his diagnosis.